whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/6-low-quality-pages.md

 Stores and websites that process financial transactions require a high level of user trust.
 If a store or financial transaction website has just an email address and physical address, it may be difficult to get help if there are issues with the transaction.
 Likewise, many other types of YMYL websites also require a high degree of user trust.

-**Important**: For YMYL pages and other pages that require a high level of user trust, an unsatisfying amount of any of the following is a reason to give a page a **Low** quality rating: customer service information, contact information, information about who is responsible for the website or information about who created the content.
+**Important:** For YMYL pages and other pages that require a high level of user trust, an unsatisfying amount of any of the following is a reason to give a page a **Low** quality rating: customer service information, contact information, information about who is responsible for the website or information about who created the content.
 For other types of websites, use your judgment.

 ## Examples of Low Quality Pages